IlgeeHong/webpage/content/home/cv.md

     date_end: ''
     description: |2-
         Supervised by Professor Zhiting Hu:
-        * Buliding influence function which is scalable to large language model.
+        * Buliding influence function which is scalable to large model.

   - title: Kolar ML Lab
     company: The University of Chicago